willpinha/daisy-components/README.md

 ## Features

-- 📱 Mobile responsive UI examples
+- 📱 Mobile responsive UI components
 - 🎨 Supports all 32 DaisyUI themes
 - 🏗️ Constantly growing collection
 - 📖 Free and open source, forever

 ## Installation

 You don't need to install anything!
-Just copy/paste any UI example into your project
+Just copy/paste any UI component into your project

 > [!IMPORTANT]
 > All eamples are made with DaisyUI and TailwindCSS, so make sure you have these dependencies in your